 Your opportunity fund will start small.
 But as your financial situation improves, you can contribute more and more to the account.
 In time, your opportunity fund will become large enough that you can do some truly amazing things — like take time off for a round-the-world trip with your best friend, or quit your job to start your own business, or buy that classic car you've always wanted.

-Longer ago, when I was in debt, I felt like I was unlucky.
+When I was in debt, I felt like I was unlucky.
 I watched as my friends took trips to far away places, bought shiny new gadgets, or moved into bigger homes.
 I wondered why I couldn't have these things.